mystsoftware/myst-help-center/application-deployment/other-databases.md

 ## {{page.title }}

-MyST supports uses JDBC to execute SQL against databases.
+MyST uses JDBC to execute SQL against databases.
 Many databases are supported through JDBC drivers.
 The most common of these are:
  * Oracle Database
  * MySQL
  * PostgreSQL